cs-south-sound/curtain-raiser/how_to/gpg/README.md

    * attach the message to an email or share another way

-7. Decrypt a message with the senders public key-id, and then save to a file.
+7. Decrypt a message with the receivers public key-id, and then save to a file.
 GPG will automatically search the keyring for the matching public key.